xpl/stacktracey/README.md

 ## Array methods

-All StackTracey instances expose `map`, `filter`, `concat` and `slice` methods.
-These methods will return mapped, filtered, joined and sliced stacks, respectively.
+All StackTracey instances expose `map`, `filter`, `concat`, `reverse` and `slice` methods.
+These methods will return mapped, filtered, joined, reversed and sliced stacks, respectively:

 ```javascript
 s = new StackTracey ().slice (1).filter (x => !x.isThirdParty) // current stack shifted by 1 and cleaned from library class